appirio-tech/topcoder-app/README.md

 Install dependencies by running the following in the root of the project:
  - `npm i`
  - **Note:** You must use npm 3.
 Type `npm -v` to ensure you have a 3.x version.
- - bower i
+ - `bower i`

-In order to test a logged in user, you must make an entry in your /etc/hosts file, pointing local.topcoder-dev.com to localhost.
-For example, open your /etc/hosts file with something like `vim /etc/hosts` and add `127.0.0.1 local.topcoder-dev.com`.
+In order to test a logged in user, you must make an entry in your `/etc/hosts` file, pointing `local.topcoder-dev.com` to `localhost`.
+For example, open your `/etc/hosts` file with something like `vim /etc/hosts` and add `127.0.0.1 local.topcoder-dev.com`.
 After you run `gulp serve`, which launches a new window or tab, change `http://localhost:3000/sample/` to `http://local.topcoder-dev.com:3000/sample/`.
 You will then be able to login and pick up information from the cookies with `.topcoder-dev.com` as the domain.

 ## NPM Commands
 - To run locally: `npm run dev` and head to `local.topcoder-dev.com:3000/my-dashboard`